zodb/relstorage/README.txt

 underscores instead of dashes in the parameter names.

 ``name``
         The name of the storage.
-Defaults to a descriptive name that includes most of the adapter configuration parameters except the database password.
+Defaults to a descriptive name that includes the adapter connection parameters, except the database password.

 ``read-only``
         If true, only reads may be executed against the storage.
-Note that the "pack" operation is not considered a write operation and is still allowed on a read-only filestorage.
+Note that the "pack" operation is not considered a write operation and is still allowed on a read-only storage.

 ``blob-dir``
-        If supplied, the storage will provide blob support and this is the name of a directory to hold blob data.
+        If supplied, the storage will provide blob support; this parameter specifies the name of the directory to hold blob data.
         The directory will be created if it doeesn't exist.
 If no value (or an empty value) is provided, then no blob support will be provided.

 ``keep-history``
-        If this parameter is set to true (the default), the adapter will create and use a history-preserving database schema like FileStorage.
+        If this parameter is set to true (the default), the adapter will create and use a history-preserving database schema (like FileStorage).
 A history-preserving schema supports
         ZODB-level undo, but also grows more quickly and requires extensive packing on a regular basis.